eik-lib/website/docs/overview_concepts.md

 ## Package Types

-Eik differentiate between types of packages it hosts.
+Eik differentiates between the types of packages it hosts.
 These are: Packages, NPM Packages and Import Maps.
-On the server the different types live under separate URL namespace to avoid conflict with each other.
+On the server, these different types live under separate URL namespaces to avoid conflicts with each other.

 ### Eik Packages